 Another step a teacher can take is to give assignments where students are engaged in finding out about situations in the real world.
 Here is where discourse and collaboration connect to the other performance expectations.
 For example, in engineering, students at the high school level are expected to address global issues and essentially take them apart, and see which parts could be solved by engineers—the issue of climate change is an example.
 It is really valuable for students to have some hands-on experience where they see how energy is generated and to find different ways of using energy that are more efficient.

 The skills of working together with other students and being able to conduct productive discourse are extremely important in the science classroom—just as important as understanding science concepts.

 The views expressed in this article are those of the author and do not necessarily represent those of HMH.

-This blog post is based on a professional development video found within HMH Science Dimensions.
-For more information on using SEL in science to reach all students, join another HMH author, Bernadine Okoro, on Tuesday, June 9, 2021, at 5 PM ET for a free edWeb webinar entitled “Using SEL Skills to Reinspire and Build Resiliency in the Age of COVID-19.”
-Register here to learn more.
+This blog post is based on a professional development video found within HMH Into Science.
+For more information on using SEL in science to reach all students, read "Integrating SEL Into the Academic Curriculum" by HMH author, Bernadine Okoro.
+Download the article below.

 Next Generation Science Standards and logo are registered trademarks of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, this product.